 Thankfully, I’ve found a way to get my family eating liver that is delicious, easy to prepare and makes a wonderful, nutrient-dense snack!
-Beef liver pâté is a fantastic spread that we put on crackers and sandwiches or used for dipping carrots or celery sticks.
+Beef liver pâté is a fantastic spread that we put on crackers or sandwiches, or we use for dipping carrots or celery sticks.
 It’s one of my new favorites for those “pulled-together” dinners – pâté and crackers, cheese, nuts and fruit – it’s so easy!

 I soak the liver in buttermilk overnight, which helps cut down it’s intense flavor, then sauté it with rendered bacon fat, butter and wonderfully aromatic shallots and garlic.
 The texture of liver makes for a creamy spread, and of course the addition of more butter guarantees that it’s going to be absolutely delicious!

-In a medium mixing bowl, combine the liver with the buttermilk, cover and refrigerate overnight (12-24 hours).
+- In a medium mixing bowl, combine the liver with the buttermilk, cover and refrigerate overnight (12-24 hours).
+(This minimizes the "livery" flavor.)
 Take the liver out of the buttermilk and lightly pat dry.

 Jennifer lives in Florida with her husband and two children and is passionate about providing her loved ones with delicious, nourishing food!
 She is the creator of How to Peel an Onion, a blog dedicated to savoring the goodness of the everyday: eating with family and friends, enjoying time spent in the kitchen and living well by rising to the challenge of the day.
 At How to Peel an Onion, Jennifer shares straightforward recipes, how-to tips and advice on creating a family table, cooking techniques, nutrition, kitchen organization, and ways to encourage children to join in the fun!

 - Find a local source for healthy meats at Local Harvest or Eat Wild.